CVUA-RRW/FooDMe/docs/userguide/configuration.md

 Parameters can be freely set to fit specific analytical needs.
 Different sets of parameters should be saved to configuration files in YAML format.
+This ensures reproducible analysis of different samples over time.

-A template of such configuration is stored in the repository under `FooDME/config/config.yaml`.
+A template of such a configuration file is stored in the repository under `FooDME/config/config.yaml`.

 The `config` folder will be populated with configuration sets for specific experiments.
 Feel free to submit yours!